The h-principle fails for prelegendrians in corank 2 fat distributions: Constructing prelegendrians in non-standard fat distributions

 Then, there is a path of fat distributions $(\D_s)_{s \in [0,1]}$ on $\R^{4n+2}$ such that: \begin{itemize} \item If $s>0$, $\D_s$ is diffeomorphic to the restriction of $\D$ to the chart. \item $\D_0 = \D_{model}$. \end{itemize} \end{proposition} The proof amounts to performing a suitable weighted dilation in order to get rid of the remainder.
 As we take the limit as the dilation factor goes to zero, we obtain the model structure.

 For the standard fat space $(\C^{2n+1},\D_\std)$, this space is itself the model, and its Lie algebra is known as the \emph{complex Heisenberg algebra}.
 A particularly interesting case is $n=1$.
-By the classification of nilpotent $6$-dimensional Lie algebras \cite{ConsoleFinoSamiou:6dimNilLieAlg,Magnin:LieNilAlg<=7}, there is a unique Lie algebra structure that is fat.
-Hence: \begin{corollary} Fix a fat distribution $(M^6,\D^4)$, a point $p \in M$, and local coordinates $(x_1,\ldots,x_{4},z_1,z_2)$, as above.
+By the classification of nilpotent $6$-dimensional Lie algebras \cite{ConsoleFinoSamiou:6dimNilLieAlg,Magnin:LieNilAlg<=7}, there is a unique Lie algebra structure that is fat of corank $2$ for dimension $6$.
+Hence: \begin{corollary} Fix a fat distribution $(M^6,\D^4)$, a point $p \in M$.
 Then, there is a path of fat distributions $(\D_s)_{s \in [0,1]}$ on $\C^3$ such that: \begin{itemize} \item If $s>0$, $\D_s$ is diffeomorphic to the restriction of $\D$ to the chart. \item $\D_0 = \D_\std$. \end{itemize} \end{corollary}